Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

-But converting subscribers to paying customers takes a lot of education and nurturing.
+But converting subscribers to paying customers takes much education and nurturing.

 But don’t let me dissuade you.

-The need for education is strong as long as you match the right topics to teach with the right audience.
+Education is vital as long as you match the right topics to teach with the right audience.

 And you need the means to process an order and deliver the document to customers.

-There are software solutions such as ConvertKit Commerce, Podia and Gumroad that make the digital download process easier but they do charge you a monthly fee.
+There are software solutions such as ConvertKit Commerce, Podia and Gumroad that make the digital download process more straightforward, but they charge you a monthly fee.

 Facebook Advertising Expert

-Online marketing has become more fragmented so you need an expert for each of the major advertising channels.
+Online marketing has become more fragmented, so you need an expert for each major advertising channel.

 You most likely need an expert that specialises in Facebook advertising.